Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 So, what I took from this lesson was actually, I’m pretty resilient in life and we’ve done a whole other podcast about the vantage point of trust or the trust vantage.
 So, where you’re kind of looking on the bright side of things.
 If it’s retrospective, so like the event has already happened and you got fucked over, and now you’re like, “How can I be antifragile with this event which I didn’t predict?”
 Which would make it a black swan, right?
 And you’re thinking, “Okay, how can I derive strength from this?
 How can I get stronger from this?
 What lessons are there to learn?” and so on.
 That’s the best you can do because the event already happened.

 And now, you’re scrambling to get stronger as a result.
 What’s really genius is if you can start… Because you have time now where it’s, I’m assuming you haven’t hit a black swan yet, currently, you’re not dealing with one, but you can think of nightmare scenarios.
 And one at a time, so this is from the section on stoicism where Taleb says, “No stoic theorist has ever understood really stoicism, and I’ll tell you what real stoicism is.”
-So, one of the things — the main point he made there in that section was, as far as I can tell, was that the stoics were actually saying that you can run these thought experiments sort of like [INAUDIBLE 00:44:52] or let’s stick with the stoics.
+So, one of the things — the main point he made there in that section was, as far as I can tell, was that the stoics were actually saying that you can run these thought experiments sort of like Ignatius or whatever, let’s stick with the stoics.

-If you run these thought experiments about: What would happen?
+You run these thought experiments about: What would happen?
 What’s my worst nightmare and how can I benefit from that while also reaping all the rewards from things going according to plan?
 But things don’t go to plan in a really bad way.
 How can I still benefit from that?
 And you’re just running these thought experiments.
 And this might be a horrible way to live because you’re constantly going around right, “Okay, plan Z, how can plan Z be just as wonderful as plan A?”

 I can see how some people would object to this.
 You’re constantly going around thinking about the worst case scenario.
 And when you do that, according to The Secret, you’ll be attracting it to yourself.
 I totally get that.
 Most of my life is like that.
 However, whenever you are overly optimistic about how things will go, you’re vulnerable and you’re just hoping to God you’re resilient… And most of my life is lived like that, and then something hits me that I totally don’t expect and then I have to look for a way to make myself stronger as a result.
 That’s where, that previous podcast on the vantage point of trust, where that’s actually happened.
 So, if you are antifragile or if you have an antifragile mindset and you’ve trained yourself to look forward how you can get stronger as a result of getting hit, you can develop this.